-The idea for this survey developed from the notion that translations are always an interpretation.
+The idea for our survey developed from the notion that translations are always an interpretation.
 We move from one language to the other, from one jurisdiction to another, and even from one style of legal writing to another.
 So we translators must actively choose how we word our translations.
 This is what we mean by register (or style).

 For a quick summary, listen to our podcast:

 Translators specialising in legal translation were the main group in our survey (40%), followed closely by translators not specialising in legal translation but who sometimes translate contracts (35%).
 We were pleased to have a reasonable number of lawyer/translators (9%) and lawyers (2%) although would have liked more.
 Translators working in another field made up 12% of the sample and, finally, other legal professionals made up 3%.

 While the numbers of each group are not proportional or likely to be statistically significant, we do believe they give a good indication of how each group chooses to word their translations.

 |A translator not specialising in legal translation, but sometimes translates contracts (35%)||46|

 |Lawyer and translator (9%)||12|

 |A translator working in another field (12%)||16|

 The questionnaire contained ten short questions and two open-ended questions.
 The choice of questions was limited just two options in order to get a rough split of decisions.
 Understandably this led to some pushback from people who would have chosen neither option.
 The translations were taken out of context too, apart from a brief note that these were taken from a contract translation.
 As many reported, the purpose of a translation is key and many of the key translation decisions will stem from knowing that purpose.
 Below, we report the findings on six questions which we believe were of most interest.
 The whole questionnaire can be viewed here.